solid-contrib/information/README.md

-[Solid](https://github.com/solid) is an initiative led by Tim Berners-Lee with the goal of decentralising power on the web to ensure that the web is used for the global public interest.
+[Solid](https://github.com/solid) is an initiative led by Tim Berners-Lee with the goal of decentralising power on the web to ensure that the web is used for the global public interest as defined by the [Solid values](https://github.com/solid/community/blob/master/solid-values.md).
 Currently, Solid is ready for developers to build on Solid rather than end users.

 [Solid Opening Hours](https://zoom.us/j/334489790) are a chance to chat with the Solid Team.
 You can tune in every Tuesday at 15.30 CET for an hour.